rotki/docs/usage-guides/utilities/index.md

 ## Background Tasks

-A list of processing tasks is available on the notifications tray.
+A list of processing tasks is available on the notifications tray, headed by a count of how many jobs are currently running.
+A task that reports its progress also shows how many of its steps are done.

 ![running background tasks](/images/usage-guides/utilities/index/pending_tasks.webp)

-It is possible to cancel a long running task, but use this feature sparingly.
+It is possible to cancel a long running task, but use this feature sparingly. rotki asks you to confirm first, and warns that cancelling leaves the underlying process in an unfinished state.

 ![cancel background task](/images/usage-guides/utilities/index/pending_tasks_cancel.webp)